 La Trobe University’s new Master of Nursing (Medical Imaging) specialisation will build the knowledge and skillsets of nurses who work in medical imaging.

 Medical imaging includes radiology and nuclear medicine, and is used by healthcare professionals to diagnose and treat a range of diseases.
 Medical imaging nurses play a key role in patient care by providing assessment, procedural preparation and assistance, patient monitoring and education.

 Our new Master of Nursing (Medical Imaging) specialisation is the first postgraduate nursing course in Australia to formally recognise the medical imaging nursing specialty.
-Dr Karen Lawrence, Director of La Trobe’s Royal Melbourne Hospital Clinical School, says “this new stream will provide specialist training for medical imaging nurses, to further develop the skills needed to provide safe and effective patient care in medical imaging”.
+Associate Professor Karen Lawrence, Director of La Trobe’s Royal Melbourne Hospital Clinical School, says “this new stream will provide specialist training for medical imaging nurses, to further develop the skills needed to provide safe and effective patient care in medical imaging”.

 The Royal Melbourne Hospital supported the development of the new medical imaging subject for this stream.